 Co-founder of the Italian Heritage and Culture Committee and vice president until her passing in 1998, served as an officer or board member of many charities including the Enrico Fermi Library and Cultural Center, The Providence Rest Nursing Home, and the Italian Big Sisters.
 She was also a member of SIAMO, FIAME and the National Italian American Foundation of which her husband, the late Congressman Alfred E. Santangelo was a founding member.
 She received the Il Leone De San Marco Award for Humanitarian Work in 1984 and the Lifetime Achievement Award, posthumously, in 1998.
 She was a Eucharistic Minister at her parish, St. Lucy's, for many years.

 At the time of her passing, former Congresswoman Geraldine Ferraro, a long-time family friend said, "Betty is remembered for her dedication to education, her love of her family, and her devotion to her beloved husband, Freddy, who handled legal matters for a young widow from the Bronx, my mother.
 Her pride in all things Italian was a delight to see."
 Robert Abrams said: "Betty and Congressman Alfred Santangelo cared deeply about the community.
 They worked as a team providing leadership and action on a wide range of issues.
 I had the pleasure of appointing Betty to the committee that established the Enrico Fermi Library and Culture Center."
 A graduate of Columbia University Teachers College, Betty taught at Benjamin Franklin High School and later worked at the College of New Rochelle.
 She wrote Lucky Corner: The Biography of Congressman Alfred E. Santangelo and the Rise of Italian Americans in Politics, published in 1999, which received the CMS Book Award.
 The Il Leone di San Marco awards continue the work of Congressman Santangelo who was a stalwart champion of Italian-Americans.
-Betty and Fred had five children, eight grandchildren and now eight great-grandchildren.
+Betty and Fred had five children, eight grandchildren and now nine great-grandchildren.

 The Italian Heritage and Culture Committee of the Bronx and Westchester